hugi-codes/Data-Engineering-Zoomcamp/readme.md

 This repo is work in progress and contains the answers to the homework of the [Data Engineering Zoomcamp ](https://github.com/DataTalksClub/data-engineering-zoomcamp) offered by
 [Data Talks Club](https://datatalks.club/)
 .
-In the "Homework" directory, for each Module the homework and corresponding answers will be displayed.
+The "Homework" directory will contain the homework for each Module and the corresponding answers.

 After completing all modules, this repo will also contain a final project, showcasing the learnings.